gwilherm/discord-botyrdeath/README.md

 # discord-botyrdeath

-A Discord bot that plays brutal midi on voice channel.
+A Discord bot that plays brutal midi on voice channel using discordpy, timidity, python-rtmidi and mido.

 ## Creating a Bot Account